fo-dicom/fo-dicom/README.md

-# Fellow Oak DICOM for Windows Store apps
+# Fellow Oak DICOM for Windows Store and Windows Phone 8 apps

-Last updated February 6, 2013.
+Last updated August 25, 2013.

-Copyright (c) 2012-2013 Colby Dillion, adaptations to Windows Store platform (c) 2012-2013 Anders Gustafsson, Cureos AB
+Copyright (c) 2012-2013 Colby Dillion, adaptations to Windows Store and Windows Phone 8 (c) 2012-2013 Anders Gustafsson, Cureos AB

-This is a fork of Colby Dillion's [fo-dicom](https://github.com/rcd/fo-dicom) toolkit, aimed at Windows Store applications.
-This repository provides a Windows Store class library project *Store.DICOM* that can be applied in any Windows Store application.
+This is a fork of Colby Dillion's [fo-dicom](https://github.com/rcd/fo-dicom) toolkit, aimed at Windows Store and Windows Phone 8 applications.
+This repository provides libraries with prefixes *Store* and *Phone*, targetting Windows Store and Windows Phone, respectively.

 To sufficiently use the library in a Windows Store application, consider enabling the following capabilities and declarations in the application manifest file:
 * Documents Library capability